mil/userbound.com-gulp/src/blog/entries/2012-08-14-Mplayers-FIFO.md

 input=file=/home/mil/fifos/mplayer
 </pre>

 And that's all.
 Use mplayer's FIFO.
+Here's a link to [all the commands](http://www.mplayerhq.hu/DOCS/tech/slave.txt) the FIFO accepts.